carlolalu/kaban-chat/README.md

 The choice had to be made between generic errors which could easily be converted (on the trace of the `anyhow` crate) or a bit more precise errors (on the trace of the `thiserror` crate).
 The choice fell on the latter one.

 - `lib.rs`:
+  - `enum TextValidityError`
+    - TooLong
+    - InvalidChars
-  - `enum MessageError`
+  - `enum MsgFromUtf8PaketError`
+    - NoInitDelimiter
-    - TooLongUsername
+    - NoEndDelimiter
-    - TooLongContent
+    - SerdeJson
-    - InvalidCharsUsername
+    - StringFromUtf8
-    - InvalidCharsContent
+    - EmptyPaket
-  - `enum ReaderError`
+  - `enum MsgReaderError`
-    - conversion from async io error
+    - conversion from various underlying errors
-    - propagation of MessageError
+    - EmptyEntity

 ## Notes for me